ospalh/3d-printing/ProScan Filmhalter/description_110.md

 This is a close relative of the [ProScan Minox film holder]().
 Check the description there.

+Put in the film with the shinier carrier side up and the matte emulsion down.

 ##How to print

 Use black to reduce stray light.
 PLA is fine, print settings aren’t too important.
 No falsework required.
 Warping might be a problem, so use a brim or raft if you have to.